 Brood break is done by removing the queen bee from a colony for about three weeks.
 This allows all broods to hatch, forcing the mites out of the cells and onto adult honey bees.
 Without the brood to care for, adult bees are forced to be more hygienic, lessening mite numbers in the colony.
 This method can be done simultaneously with chemical methods to increase the chances of success.

-Manipulating the colony or hive can impact varroa mite populations, especially if done in conjunction with other methods.
+Manipulating the colony or hive can impact Varroa mite populations, especially if done in conjunction with other methods.
 Below are some of the most popular mechanical approaches to consider:

 Screened Bottom Board

-Amitraz, the most popular synthetic acaricide, does not contaminate honey or wax in its original form, being a safer alternative for controlling varroa mites.
+Amitraz, the most popular synthetic acaricide, does not contaminate honey or wax in its original form, being a safer alternative for controlling Varroa mites.

 What Is Apivar?

-Apivar is an Amitraz-laced polymer strip used in the treatment of varroa mites.
-Amitraz paralyzes varroa mites and causes them to detach from the host honey bee.
+Apivar is an Amitraz-laced polymer strip used in the treatment of Varroa mites.
+Amitraz paralyzes Varroa mites and causes them to detach from the host honey bee.
 This causes the mite to die of starvation at the bottom of the hive.

 Why Use Apivar?

-Applying two strips of Apiver per brood chamber is enough to control mites in a hive, requiring less time and effort to treat your bees.
+Applying two strips of Apivar per brood chamber is enough to control mites in a hive, requiring less time and effort to treat your bees.
 Doing so also lessens the chances of disrupting the bees compared to other treatments.

 Each Apivar strip consists of two components: Amitraz (the active ingredient) and the polymer strip used to constantly deliver the substance to the honey bees even after it is placed in the hive.
 So how does it work?
 The active ingredient is spread throughout the colony as bees pick up its molecules when they walk on the strip’s surface.